 MISSISSIPPI STATE PERSONNEL BOARD GRIEVANCE FORM

 Agency Date

 Name Job Classification

 Mailing Address Telephone Number(s)

-GRIEVANCE STATEMENT (Inch ude identity of g grievant and witnesses, if any.)
+GRIEVANCE STATEMENT (Include identity of grievant and witnesses, if any.)

 RELIEF SOUGHT

-!

-Grievant's Signature: ~ .
+Grievant's Signature:

 STEP ONE: Decision of Immediate Supervisor

+T

 Supervisor's Signature

 Date

-Employee Answer I am satisfied with the answer to my
+Employee Answer I am satisfied with the answer to my grievance.

-grievance.

-I am not satisfied with the answer to my grievance and wish to have it advanced
+I am not satisfied with the answer to my

+grievance and wish to have it advanced

 to the next step.

 STEP TWO: Reply to Employee Grievance, Next Level of Management

 Supervisor's Signature

 Date

-Employee Answer I am satisfied with the answer to my
+Employee Answer I am satisfied with the answer to my grievance.

-grievance.

-I am not satisfied with the answer to my

-grievance and wish to have it advanced
+I am not satisfied with the answer to my grievance and wish to have it advanced to the next step.

-STEP THREE: Agency Decision to the next step.
+STEP THREE: Agency Decision

-STEI TIIKEE, Agency Decision

 Signature

 Date

 MISSISSIPPI STATE PERSONNEL BOARD ADA GRIEVANCE FORM

 Agency Date

 Name Job Classification (if applicable)

 Mailing Address Telephone Number(s)

-GRIEVANCE STATEMENT (Include identity of grievant and witnesses, if any.)
+GRIEVANCE STATEMENT (Include GRIEVANCE STATEMENT (Include identity of grievant and witnesses, if any.)

 RELIEF SOUGHT

 Grievant's Signature

 (or individual filing on behalf of grievant):

 Date:

 Agency Acknowledgment:

-Signature of Individual
+Signature of Individual Investigating Grievance:

-Investigating Grievance:
+investigating Grievance.

 Date:

 Agency:

 Title:

-NOTICE OF APPEAL BEFORE THE MISSISSIPPI EMPLOYEE APPEALS BOARD APPEALING PARTY VERS SUS NO. RESPONDING PARTY NOT Do no E: Supplemental pages may be attached if needed. of write on the reverse sides of this form or any supplement ital page.
-1. Name, mailing address and telephone number of Appea 2.
-Name, mailing address and telephone number of Appeal any: ing Party's attorney, if 3.
-Nome mailing address and talenhous number of Desner ding Doutes 3.
-Name, mailing address and telephone number of Respon nuing Party:
+NOTICE OF APPEAL BEFORE THE MISSISSIPPI EMPLOYEE APPEALS BOARD APPEALING PARTY VERSUS NO. RESPONDING PARTY NOTE: Supplemental pages may be attached if needed.
+Do not write on the reverse sides of this form or any supplemental pages. ıtal page.
+1. Name, mailing address and telephone number of Appea ling Party: 2.
+Name, mailing address and telephone number of Appearany: ling Party's attorney, if 3.
+Name, mailing address and telephone number of Respon nding Party:

 4. Name, mailing address and telephone number of Responding Party's attorney, if known: 5.
-Appealing Party's employing agency (if applicable): 6.
-Appealing Party's assigned work station (town, city, county) and organizational location (bureau, division, branch) within employing agency (if applicable): 7.
+Appealing Party's employing agency (if applicable): J. Appearing I arry's employing agency (if applicable).
+6. Appealing Party's assigned work station (town, city, county) and organizational location (bureau, division, branch) within employing agency (if applicable): 7.
 Appealing Party's immediate supervisor (if applicable): 8.
 Appealing Party's job title (if applicable): 9.
 Appealing Party's date of hire with employing agency (if applicable): 10.
 Appealing Party's date of termination from employing agency (if applicable):

 11. Appealing Party's Statement, in sufficient detail, of the facts upon which the appeal is taken, including the effective date of any alleged grievable action, and why such action is in error: 12.
 Appealing Party's Statement of the final action taken and/or decision made as a result of the agency-level grievance proceedings, including the effective date of such final action: 13.
-Appealing Party's Statement of relief requested: Appeaning farty's Statement of Tener requested.
-14. List of any documents, exhibits, and/or supplemental pages which Appealing Party has attached to this Notice of Appeal: Signa ture of Appealing Party Date
+Appealing Party's State ment of relief requested: 14.
+List of any documents, exhibits, and/or supplemental pages which Appealing Party has attached to this Notice of Appeal: Signa Party Date

 NOTE: To file an appeal, the Appealing Party should fill out and return this form to the Mississippi Employee Appeals Board, 210 East Capitol Street, Suite 800, Jackson, Mississippi 39201.
 The Notice of Appeal must be accompanied by copies of all documents generated by the agency-level grievance proceedings which took place prior to the filing of the appeal.
 A fee of one hundred dollars (\$100.00) in the form of a cashier's check, bona fide attorney's check, or money order made payable to the Mississippi Employee Appeals Board must be filed by the Appealing Party with the Notice of Appeal.
 Cash or personal checks will not be accepted.
-See Mississippi Code Annotated §§ 25-9-101 through 25-9-151 and §§ 25-9-301 through 25-9-305.
+See Mississippi Code Annotated §\$ 25-9-101 through 25-9-151 and §\$ 25-9-301 through 25-9-305.